masonamadeus/the-bodge-lab/content/.config/favicon editor.md

     // --- UPDATE REAL FAVICON ---
     function updateFavicon() {
         // We essentially re-run the logic from layout.njk
-        // But we can cheat and just reload the page?
-        // No, let's regenerate the SVG string here to be smooth.

         const cLight = `hsl(${identity.hue}, 80%, 40%)`;
         const cDark  = `hsl(${identity.hue}, 80%, 70%)`;